AdamSobieski/Narratology/README.md

     public void Rollback(IEnumerable<Exception> reason);
 }

-public interface ICuriousUpdateable<out THIS, in TInput, TUpdate> : IUpdateable<THIS, TInput, TUpdate>
+public interface ICuriousUpdater<out THIS, in TInput, TUpdate> : IUpdater<THIS, TInput, TUpdate>
-    where THIS : IUpdateable<THIS, TInput, TUpdate>
+    where THIS : IUpdater<THIS, TInput, TUpdate>
     where TUpdate : ICuriousUpdate
 {
     public IEnumerable<(float Priority, SparqlQuery Query)> Questions { get; }